-The General Data Protection Regulation (GDPR) requires recruiting teams to have a lawful basis for processing every piece of candidate data they collect, store, or share - with fines reaching EUR 20 million or 4% of global annual turnover for violations.
-If your team sources candidates in the EU, stores resumes from EU applicants, or uses AI tools that process EU candidate profiles, these rules apply regardless of where your company is headquartered.
+The General Data Protection Regulation (GDPR) requires recruiting teams to have a lawful basis for processing every piece of candidate data they collect, store, or share.
+Violations carry fines up to EUR 20 million or 4% of global annual turnover.
+If your team sources candidates in the EU, stores resumes from EU applicants, or uses AI tools that process EU candidate profiles, GDPR compliance applies regardless of where your company is headquartered.

 What Does GDPR Require From Recruiting Teams?

-GDPR applies to any organization that processes personal data of EU residents - and recruitment involves processing enormous volumes of it (GDPR Article 83).
+Any organization that processes personal data of EU residents falls within GDPR’s scope - and recruitment involves enormous volumes of it (GDPR Article 83).
 Names, email addresses, phone numbers, work history, education, salary expectations, interview notes, assessment scores: all of this qualifies as personal data under the regulation.
 Some of it - like health information, ethnic origin, or disability status that candidates may disclose - qualifies as special category data with even stricter protections.

 • Establish a lawful basis to process candidate data